blended-zio/blended-zio-site/content/docs/blended-zio-core/_index.md

 {{< codesection dirref="coresrc" file="blended/zio/core/crypto/CryptoSupport.scala" section="service" >}}

 The default implementation can be instantiated with a password, for convenience the code also contains a default password.
 The password can also be provided via a file.
-Essentially, the provided password is used to generate a key that is then used to create an instance of a CryptoService whgich simply wraps some Crypto methods from Java:
+Essentially, the provided password is used to generate a key that is then used to create an instance of a CryptoService which simply wraps some Crypto methods from Java:

 {{< codesection dirref="coresrc" file="blended/zio/core/crypto/CryptoSupport.scala" section="crypto" >}}